 4) Communicate your vision and goals and objectives to all in the team.
 If you play your cards close to your chest, you run the risk of alienating the team and they will become suspicious of your motives.

-5) Practice good communication skills and respect for the team no matter what type of day you are having.
+5) Practice good communication skills through Communication Training and respect for the team no matter what type of day you are having.
 Consistency is one of the key attributes of any leader, and if you show yourself to be moody or up-and-down in your demeanour, you are less likely to encourage others to approach you with honesty and openness.

 By choosing the correct style of leadership with your team, you create the best opportunity to get them behind you and firing on all cylinders in their work.